Contributing to Honors Education at Marshall

 Honors College Mission and Learning Outcomes

-The Honors College at Marshall University’s mission is to provide an environment for innovative teaching and learning within an interdisciplinary curriculum motivated by creative, critical inquiry and respect for a multiplicity of thoughts, experiences, and identities.
+The Honors College at Marshall University’s mission is to provide an environment for innovative teaching and learning within an integrative curriculum motivated by creative, critical inquiry and respect for a multiplicity of thoughts, experiences, and identities.
 The Honors College collaborates with university and public partners to foster inclusive academic excellence in a diverse and supportive community of scholars dedicated to becoming socially conscious, responsible leaders and lifelong learners engaged in the acquisition and application of knowledge for a greater good.

 All courses at Marshall University that are offered exclusively to students in the honors college, whether Honors-Designated Departmental Courses (-H) or courses housed in the Honors College (HON), should include a minimum of 3 of the following student learning outcomes (SLOs).
 The college will work with departments as part of our strategic plan to ensure that alignment with these SLOs is in place.